-This campus is owned and operated by Corinthian Schools, Inc., a Delaware Corporation.
+This campus is owned and operated by Corinthian Schools, Inc., a Delaware corporation, which is a wholly owned subsidiary of Corinthian Colleges, Inc., a Delaware corporation.
+Corporate offices are located at 6 Hutton Centre Drive, Suite 400, Santa Ana, CA 92707.

-Corinthian Schools, Inc.

-6 Hutton Centre Drive, Suite 400 - Santa Ana, California 92707